Cultural Route of the Council of Europe

-The theme of the St. Olav Ways is to promote the common European heritage represented through the legacy of St. Olav, and the legacy of the pilgrim traffic following his death and canonization.
+The theme of the St. Olav Ways is to promote the shared European heritage represented by the legacy of St. Olav, as well as the tradition of pilgrimage that developed following his death and canonisation, both in the present and the past.

-The cultural route of St Olav Ways consists of both initinirary members connected to the pilgrims routes, and thematic members more generally connected to the St. Olav heritage.
+The Cultural Route of the St. Olav Ways includes both itinerary members connected to the pilgrimage routes and thematic members more broadly linked to St. Olav heritage.

-The Cultural Routes of the Council of Europe are key resources for responsible tourism and sustainable development.
+The Cultural Routes of the Council of Europe are key instruments for promoting responsible tourism and sustainable development.

-They cover a range of different themes, from architecture and landscape to religious influences, from gastronomy and intangible heritage to the major figures of European art, music and literature.
+They encompass a wide range of themes, from architecture and landscapes to religious influences, as well as gastronomy, intangible heritage, and the major figures of European art, music, and literature.

 Association for the Route of St. Olav Ways (ACSOW) is an association of members based on the democratic values of the European Cultural Routes.